NDIS self management guide

 Finally, you need to continually keep track of your funding budget.
 This means you’ll need to plan what to spend on each type of support, know whether you’re on track to spend the correct amount of funding, and figure out how to adjust your budget if you need to spend more than anticipated on a particular support.

-• You have time and ability to do all the tasks involved; and
+• You have time and ability to do all the tasks involved

-• You don’t want to risk having to use your own funds to pay providers at time of service and waiting for reimbursement; or
+• You don’t want to risk having to use your own funds to pay providers at the time of service and waiting for reimbursement

 If self-management isn’t the right choice for you, you have several other options.
 First, you can choose a plan manager.
 A plan manager will do all the same tasks that you would do if you were managing, and this option offers much of the same flexibility.
 For example, with a plan manager, you can still choose providers who are not NDIS registered.
 You can also still choose your providers with a plan manager, and you can still negotiate prices if you want (but costs must be lower than the NDIS price guide).